 A lively group discussion, an intimate tête-à-tête, an inner monologue — in your view, when it comes to a good conversation, what’s the ideal number of people?

-However, one should not expect a meaningful exchange of ideas, thoughts or feelings…it’s just an avenue to keep up with each other, or feel/pretend like one belongs, not as an intruder or outcast.
+However, one should not come expecting a meaningful exchange of ideas, thoughts or feelings.
+Why?
+It’s often only an avenue to keep up with each other, or feel/pretend like one belongs and not seem an intruder or outcast.
 Sometimes big social events have this intimidating effect on me.

-Listen carefully and one isn’t sure if she can get the flow..each seems to be waiting to throw their own ball in this verbal ping-pong interaction that often results in a cacophony of voices that falter to meaningless Ohhhs, awwws, ahhhs, uhmmmms, I see’.
+Listen carefully and you aren’t sure if you can get the flow or drift.
+Each one seems to be waiting to throw their own ball in this verbal ping-pong interaction that often results in a cacophony of voices that falter to meaningless Ohhhs, awwws, ahhhs, uhmmmms, I see’.

-A lively group discussion can be had though when there’s a meeting of the minds – no matter what the topic or where the discussion takes place — at home over dinner, in the classroom, in the gym, on the street corner — you can sense people in the group are having a great time debating, arguing, or simply exchanging views, because each one listens and responds accordingly, and each has learned something.
-That’s the biggest take away.
+A lively group discussion can be enjoyed when a meeting of minds occurs.
+No matter what the topic or where the discussion takes place — at home over dinner, in the classroom, in the gym, on the street corner.
+You can sense people in the conversation group are having a great time storytelling, debating, or simply exchanging views because each one listens, each one responds accordingly, and each one has learned something.

 It’s not really how many people that matters to make a conversation meaningful.
 For as long as each participant gets into the flow — each voice speaks up, each gives a listening ear making everyone feel positive about themselves, the people they’re with, and the interactive moment –then it’s good, for it brings out the best in each person in the group.

 What are your thoughts on this, dear readers?
 What makes you feel good about a conversation?
 Share them down below.

 Note: I originally posted this in 2016 and this is my revised edition (2018).